mxgmn/Blog/squircles.md

 # Squircles
 While [experimenting](arttopc.md) with [program synthesis](https://en.wikipedia.org/wiki/Program_synthesis), I [found](https://twitter.com/anastasiaopara/status/1256198343740592128) an interesting mathematical curiosity, squircles.
 Squircle is a curve that interpolates between a square and a circle.

 The most obvious way to get a squircle is just to linearly interpolate between a square and a circle in polar coordinates.
-However, the resulting intermediate curves would not be smooth!
+However, the resulting intermediate curves are not smooth!
 <p align="center"><img src="resources/squircles/lerp.gif"></p>

 The most famous smooth squircle is probably the [Lamé curve](https://en.wikipedia.org/wiki/Superellipse), also known as superellipse.
 This squircle is actually an exact circle, but with respect to the non-Euclidean [p-norm](https://en.wikipedia.org/wiki/Lp_space) (it's Euclidean for `p=2`)!